Free Buyers Guide

 Speed: Because subcontractors get paid by the panel on a job, they’ll get your installation done really fast.
 That might be something that you value, especially if you’re trying to fit in an install to a very busy schedule.

-For more information about string solar systems and how they compare to microinverter systems, you might be interested in reading the following article: Microinverters vs String Inverters: An Honest Comparison.
+For more information about central inverter solar systems and how they compare to microinverter systems, you might be interested in reading the following article: Microinverters vs String Inverters: An Honest Comparison.

 Disadvantages of Subcontractors